 Finally, the tip of the nose (comprising of cartilage beneath the skin) is adjusted in size and shape to refine the nose so that it compliments your new profile.
 Once the surgery is complete, small dissolvable stitches are used inside the nostrils and small jelly nasal packs may be inserted.
 The nasal packs are utilized to control any subsequent bleeding as well as to ensure that the lining of the nose heals correctly.
 The last step involves the placing of a plastic splint on the bridge of your nose.*

-A San Francisco rhinoplasty can be performed using either a general anesthetic or local anesthetic with twilight sedation.
+A rhinoplasty can be performed using either a general anesthetic or local anesthetic with twilight sedation.
 In most cases, the procedure takes approximately one to two hours and is longer with complex cases.*

 What to Expect After Rhinoplasty Surgery in San Francisco, CA

 After the surgery, in order to reduce the swelling around your nose, you will be propped up in a bed with a couple of pillows.
 At this time, you will notice that it will be difficult to breathe through your nose at the beginning of the recovery stage.*

-For several days after your Rhinoplasty surgery in San Francisco, you may experience some pain and discomfort, which can be controlled with the use of a mild pain reliever.*
+For several days after your Rhinoplasty surgery, you may experience some pain and discomfort, which can be controlled with the use of a mild pain reliever.*

 The bridge of the nose will be protected after the operation by a plastic splint, which is worn in most cases for seven to ten days.
 You should avoid blowing your nose, stooping, and any physically vigorous activity for this period and the following three weeks.
 Once home, it is possible that you may experience a nosebleed.
 In the vast majority of instances, this bleeding will stop of its own accord following the application of gentle pressure.
 However, it is sometimes necessary for medical intervention to stop difficult bleeding.*